Gilead-BioStats/gsm.app/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gsm.app: Shiny application for `gsm` assessments
+# gsm.app: Shiny applications for `gsm` assessments

 <!-- badges: start -->